HarperDB/documentation/docs/developers/applications/README.md

 Harper provides a powerful JavaScript API with significant capabilities that go well beyond a "getting started" guide.
 See our documentation for more information on using the [`globals`](../../technical-details/reference/globals.md) and the [Resource interface](../../technical-details/reference/resource.md).

-## Configuring Applications/Components
+## Configuring Applications

-Every application or component can define their own configuration in a `config.yaml`.
-If you are using the application template, you will have a [default configuration in this config file](https://github.com/HarperDB/application-template/blob/main/config.yaml) (which is default configuration if no config file is provided).
-Within the config file, you can configure how different files and resources are loaded and handled.
+Every application can define their own configuration in a `config.yaml`.
+If you are using the application template, you will have a [default configuration in this config file](https://github.com/HarperDB/application-template/blob/main/config.yaml).
+Within the config file, you can configure various built-in and custom [plugins](../plugins/README.md).
 The default configuration file itself is documented with directions.
-Each entry can specify any `files` that the loader will handle, and can also optionally specify what, if any, URL `path`s it will handle.
-A path of `/` means that the root URLs are handled by the loader, and a path of `.` indicates that the URLs that start with this application's name are handled.

-This config file allows you define a location for static files, as well (that are directly delivered as-is for incoming HTTP requests).

-Each configuration entry can have the following properties, in addition to properties that may be specific to the individual component:

-* `files`: This specifies the set of files that should be handled the component.
-This is a glob pattern, so a set of files can be specified like "directory/\*\*".
-* `path`: This is the URL path that is handled by this component.
-* `root`: This specifies the root directory for mapping file paths to the URLs.
-For example, if you want all the files in `web/**` to be available in the root URL path via the static handler, you could specify a root of `web`, to indicate that the web directory maps to the root URL path.
-* `package`: This is used to specify that this component is a third party package, and can be loaded from the specified package reference (which can be an NPM package, Github reference, URL, etc.).
+Some plugins may be configured with as little as a boolean value to enable or disable the plugin (such as the [`rest`]() plugin for automatic REST endpoint generation).
+But, most plugins are configured with a `files` property that specifies the file system entities that the plugin will handle.
+The `files` field can be as simple as a path to a singular file (such as `resources.js` for [`jsResource`]()), or it can be a complex glob pattern.
+You may also specify a `urlPath` property to indicate a unique path prefix for the plugin's loaded resources.
+For example, by specifying a `urlPath` of `web` for the [`static`]() plugin, all files that are matched by the `files` option will be served at the URL path `/web/`.
+For more examples and complete documentation on configuring plugins refer to the [plugin documentation](../plugins/README.md), which provides not only a general overview, but also specific documentation for each built-in plugin.

 ## Define Fastify Routes

 Exporting resource will generate full RESTful endpoints.
 But, you may prefer to define endpoints through a framework.
-Harper includes a resource plugin for defining routes with the Fastify web framework.
+Harper includes a built-in plugin for defining routes with the [Fastify](https://fastify.dev) web framework.
 Fastify is a full-featured framework with many plugins, that provides sophisticated route definition capabilities.

 By default, applications are configured to load any modules in the `routes` directory (matching `routes/*.js`) with Fastify's autoloader, which will allow these modules to export a function to define fastify routes.
-See the [defining routes documentation](define-routes.md) for more information on how to create Fastify routes.
+See the [defining routes documentation](./define-routes.md) for more information on how to create Fastify routes.

 However, Fastify is not as fast as Harper's RESTful endpoints (about 10%-20% slower/more-overhead), nor does it automate the generation of a full uniform interface with correct RESTful header interactions (for caching control), so generally the Harper's REST interface is recommended for optimum performance and ease of use.